Noelle-Dev/yugioh_prices_csv/README.md

 1. Graceful Error Handling.
 Currently the app expects that input is perfectly valid and it will terminate with ambiguous error message if either name, tag or rarity is wrong.
-2. Allow leading/trailing white space.
-3. Make tag field optional and add an option to choose tag based on price/rarity (i.e. min/max value).
+2. Make tag field optional and add an option to choose tag based on price/rarity (i.e. min/max value).
-4. (Maybe) - Allow using ygopro deck files(*.ydk) as input
+3. (Maybe) - Allow using ygopro deck files(*.ydk) as input

 # Acknowledgements
 1. [YugiohPrices.com](http://yugiohprices.com) - Thanks for developing the awesome website and allowing us to use your API.